-Transfer credits for Graduate programs will be considered on a case by case basis.
-Credit for graduate programs may be granted only for courses in which grades of "B" or better have been earned (3.00 GPA or higher).
-Students must complete at a minimum 90% of a graduate program at Atlantis University.
+Transfer of Credits for Graduate Programs:

+- Credit may be granted only for courses in which grades of "B" or better have been earned (3.00 GPA or higher). - Students must complete a minimum of 90% of a graduate program at AU in order to be eligible for graduation. - Transfer credits for Graduate programs will be considered on a case-by-case basis.